PetiteSW/krbiz/README.md

 - [ ] Delivery Formatting
     - [ ] When ``tests/delivery-format-settings/missing-delivery-agency.xlsx`` is
           registered as a new delivery format, it should show an error and abort.

+- [ ] Delivery Splitting
+    - [ ] The excel sheet's sheet name and headers settings should be saved in the local storage.